 Strathmere Beach Information

+If you are looking for Strathmere Beach Information, we have all you need to know.
 Strathmere’s beaches are a great place to be on a hot summer afternoon, a cool autumn morning or a balmy spring night.
 Whether you are a beachcomber, sunbather, surfer or sandcastle builder, you are sure to enjoy your time on these white sand beaches.
-To maximize your enjoyment, here is information you will want to know.
+To maximize your enjoyment, here is the beach information you will want to know.

 All beaches in Strathmere will be guarded daily from 10 am-6 pm beginning June 18.
-Protected beaches will be at Seacliff, Williams, Whittier, Tecumseh, Sherman, and Prescott Roads.
+Protected beaches will be at Williams, Whittier, Tecumseh, Sherman, Prescott Roads and 1495 Commonwealth Avenue.
 Morris beach will have guards on weekends.
 Guards will be at headquarters until 8 pm if called to respond.
 Whale Beach is unguarded.
+The Upper Township Beach Patrol is located on Williams Road.

 Rafts – Rafts and boogie boards are permitted at all bathing beaches at the discretion of the lifeguards, based upon the conditions of the day.